mitric-lab/programming_theochem/src/03-molecular_integrals/05-nuclear_attraction_integrals.md

 formulae symbolically and let the computer do the work for us.

 ### Code Generation
-Again, we start by importing necessary modules, including our function for calculating Hermite expansion coefficients.
+Again, we start by importing the necessary modules, including our function for calculating Hermite expansion coefficients.
 It is assumed here that this function is called `get_ckn` and located in the file `hermite_expansion.py`.
 ```python
 {{#include ../codes/03-molecular_integrals/nuclear_attraction_generator.py:imports}}
 ```
 Afterwards, we define some symbols for SymPy.
-Since we are now dealing with 3-dimentional Gaussians, we need a bit more symbols than before.
+Since we are now dealing with 3-dimensional Gaussians, we need a bit more symbols than before.
 ```python
 {{#include ../codes/03-molecular_integrals/nuclear_attraction_generator.py:define_symbols}}
 ```

-Because Boys function is not (yet) implemented in SymPy, we have to do it
+Because the Boys function is not (yet) implemented in SymPy, we have to do it
-ourselfves:
+ourselves:
 ```python
 {{#include ../codes/03-molecular_integrals/nuclear_attraction_generator.py:define_boys}}
 ```
-We have left out the `eval` method, because we will never use SymPy to evaluate Boys functions, for which this method is needed.
+We have left out the `eval` method because we will never use SymPy to evaluate Boys functions, for which this method is needed.
 The `fdiff` method, however, is important, because it tells SymPy how to evaluate derivatives of Boys functions.